 new or worsening symptoms of lupus - joint pain, and a skin rash on your cheeks or arms that worsens in sunlight.

 Taking pantoprazole long-term may cause you to develop stomach growths called fundic gland polyps.
 Talk with your doctor about this risk.

 If you use pantoprazole for longer than 3 years, you could develop a vitamin B-12 deficiency.
 Talk to your doctor about how to manage this condition if you develop it.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Protonix?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your other medicines.
+Some may interact with pantoprazole, especially:

 More about Protonix (pantoprazole)

-- Protonix suspension
+- Protonix (Pantoprazole Delayed-Release Granules)